 8. Keep Clients’ Websites In Tip Top Shape

-SEO is important for real estate websites– be it a blog, or community information pages, ensure your clients have localized content, and show their industry-leading expertise by publishing and updating the site regularly.
+SEO is important for real estate websites–be it a blog or community information pages; ensure your agents have localized content and show their industry-leading expertise by publishing and updating the site regularly.
 (If you haven't already, check out the article on Real Estate SEO strategies to improve those conversion rates, generate more qualified leads, and build up your client's contacts database!)

 Your focus here, of course, is on the agent and the city they service and less on the actual homes–as those searches will often be dominated by the larger players such as MLS and Zillow.

-Here are 10 things agencies do to optimize their clients’ real estate websites:
+Here are 10 real estate marketing ideas to optimize your real estate websites:

 Start with an SEO Audit to identify any areas of immediate need of resuscitation